JokeyChen/GradeSourceChecker/README.md

 # GradeSourceChecker
-This is a simple script that can be schedule to run to check GradeSource website update.
+This is a simple script that can be scheduled to check GradeSource website update.

 ## Overview
 This script reads the given url webpage then find the updated time on the webpage.
 It then compares the time on GradeSource (time_on_gs) with the latest updated time in a local file called lastupdate.
 If they differ, that means GradeSource has updated the scores recently.
 The script then overwrites the lastupdate file with time_on_gs.
 Every time the script runs, it would also log the time of checking into a file called lastcheck.
 Both lastcheck and lastupdate are in the "ref/" directory.
 If there are update detected, it will then send an email to the address specified immediately.
 Information of email sending and url are stored in data file in "ref/" directory